EthanNichols/IGME-230/README.md

-# IGME-230
+# Interactive Games and Media Experiences (IGME-230)
-Projects and ICEs that are done for IGME 230
+Projects and In Class Assignments that I worked on for Web Design and Implementation.